zimachadil-lab/camionback/replit.md

 ## Overview

 CamionBack is a full-stack logistics marketplace web application for the Moroccan market, connecting clients needing transportation services (furniture, freight, deliveries) with independent transporters.
-The platform features a mobile-first design, dark teal theme, French language interface, and phone-based OTP authentication.
-It supports three user roles: Clients, Transporters, and Administrators, enabling clients to create requests, transporters to offer services, and administrators to manage the platform.
+The platform features a mobile-first design, dark teal theme, French language interface, and phone-based PIN authentication with bcrypt hashing.
+It supports three user roles: Clients, Transporters, and Administrators, enabling clients to create requests, transporters to offer services, and administrators to manage and validate the platform.

 ## User Preferences